Kerl13/GHA/README.md

 Just copy the files to some place (or clone this repository).
 You also need to install Bottle (http://bottlepy.org).
 That can be done with `pip install bottle`.
+There's also a version of Bottle in the repository.
+So you can just rename Bottle-version.py into Bottle.py.

 Utilisation